Beautiful Ones

-"Beautiful Ones" is the second single from the album Coming Up (1996) by Suede, released on 14 October 1996 through Nude Records.
-The song became a top-ten hit in the United Kingdom, peaking at number eight, and reached number one in Iceland for two weeks.
+"Beautiful Ones" is a song by English rock band Suede, released as the second single from their third album, Coming Up (1996), on 14 October 1996 through Nude Records.
+The song became a top-10 hit in the United Kingdom, peaking at number eight, and reached number one in Iceland for two weeks.

 Background

 Featuring one of new guitarist Richard Oakes' first guitar riffs, "Beautiful Ones" became one of Suede's more popular singles.
-The song was originally titled "Dead Leg" after bassist Mat Osman threatened to give Oakes a dead leg if he was unable to write a top ten single.
+The song was originally titled "Dead Leg" after bassist Mat Osman jokingly threatened to give Oakes a dead leg if he was unable to write a top ten single.
 The song charted at number eight on the UK Singles Chart in October 1996, in an era when the top 10 consisted of an eclectic mix of pop, indie and dance music.